Definition:

 - Clinical Science which includes: Surgery, Medicine/Therapeutics, Obstetrics/Gynecology, Psychiatry, Community Health, Child Health.

-All graduates intending to become doctors go through all these courses after which anyone can come to specialize in any of the above mentioned branches.
+All graduates intending to become doctors go through all these courses.
+After completing these courses, they can specialize in any of the above mentioned branches.

 Some Inter-Institutional Differences